 Watching your speed in national parks could save an animal’s life.
 Here’s why slowing down makes such a difference.

-With the Easter break approaching, many of us will be heading to our favourite national park for some rest and relaxation.
+With the Christmas break approaching, many of us will be heading to our favourite national park for some rest and relaxation.

 You might want to beat the crowds.
 But at what cost?